Waleedmz10/Waleedmz10.github.io/_posts/2026-04-16-Root-on-Wheels-Hacking-a-Connected-Dashcam.md

 ## Reverse Engineering the Main Binary

-After copying the binary off over the SDcard then went straight for the low-hanging fruit: to `system()`**.
+After copying the binary over the SDcard then went straight for the low-hanging fruit: to `system()`**.
 On an embedded Linux binary, `system()` calls are almost always where the interesting (and dangerous) stuff lives — shelling out to external tools, running scripts, launching daemons.
 It is a short list of places to read, and each one is a potential command-injection or arbitrary-execution sink.

 Walking through the `system()` xrefs, one large initialization function immediately stood out: